zydezu/ModernX/README.md

-    raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border persistentprogress = false,     -- always show a small progress line at the bottom of the screen persistentprogressheight = 18,  -- the height of the persistentprogress bar persistentbuffer = false,       -- on web videos, show the buffer on the persistent progress line
+    raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border persistentprogress = false,     -- always show a small progress line at the bottom of the screen persistentprogressheight = 17,  -- the height of the persistentprogress bar persistentbuffer = false,       -- on web videos, show the buffer on the persistent progress line

     -- title and chapter settings --
-    showtitle = true,		        -- show title in OSC showdescription = true,         -- show video description on web videos showwindowtitle = true,         -- show window title in borderless/fullscreen mode titleBarStrip = true,           -- whether to make the title bar a singular bar instead of a black fade title = '${media-title}',       -- title shown on OSC - turn off dynamictitle for this option to apply dynamictitle = true,            -- change the title depending on if {media-title} and {filename}
+    showtitle = true,		        -- show title in OSC showdescription = true,         -- show video description on web videos showwindowtitle = true,         -- show window title in borderless/fullscreen mode showfilesize = true,            -- show the current file's size in the description titleBarStrip = true,           -- whether to make the title bar a singular bar instead of a black fade title = '${media-title}',       -- title shown on OSC - turn off dynamictitle for this option to apply dynamictitle = true,            -- change the title depending on if {media-title} and {filename}